QueryAgent: A Reliable and Efficient Reasoning Framework with Environmental Feedback-based Self-Correction: Experiment

 \subsection{Datasets}

 We experiment \queryagent~on four KBQA datasets.
 The statistics can be found in Table \ref{tab:dataset_static}.
-For GrailQA, we report the performance of the dev set to stay within our budget.
-For other datasets, we report the performance of the test set.
+We report the performance on the dev set of GrailQA and the performance on test set of other datasets.

 \textbf{\textsc{GrailQA}}~\cite{gu2021beyond} is a large-scale complex dataset that evaluates three levels of generalization~(\textit{i.e., i.i.d., compositional}, and \textit{zero-shot})

 \textbf{\textsc{GraphQ}}~\cite{su2016graphquestions} is a particularly challenging dataset given that it exclusively focuses on non-i.i.d. generalization.
 In this paper, we use the processed version by~\citet{gu2022arcaneqa}.